pallets/flask/docs/quickstart.rst

 .. admonition:: Externally Visible Server

-   If you run the server you will notice that the server is only available from your own computer, not from any other in the network.
+   If you run the server, you may notice that the server is only accessible from your own computer, and nowhere else on the network.
 This is the default because in debugging mode a user of the application can execute arbitrary Python code on your computer.
-If you have `debug` disabled or trust the users on your network, you can make the server publicly available.
+If you have `debug` disabled (or if you really trust the users on your network), you can make the server publicly available.

    Just change the call of the :meth:`~flask.Flask.run` method to look like this::

        app.run(host='0.0.0.0')

-   This tells your operating system to listen on a public IP.
+   This tells your operating system to listen on all public IPs.

 Debug Mode
 ----------

 The :meth:`~flask.Flask.run` method is nice to start a local development server, but you would have to restart it manually after each change you do to code.
 That is not very nice and Flask can do better.
 If you enable the debug support the server will reload itself on code changes and also provide you with a helpful debugger if things go wrong.

 There are two ways to enable debugging.
 Either set that flag on the application object::